arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 	using Microsoft.ServiceBus;
 	using Microsoft.WindowsAzure.ServiceRuntime;
 	````
-1. Add the following property to the **HomeController** class to enable the communication with the Service Bus Namespace service.
+1. Add the following property to the **HomeController** class to enable communication with the Service Bus Namespace service.

 	(Code Snippet - _Service Bus Topics - Ex01 - NamespaceManager Property_ - CS)
 	<!-- mark:1-1 -->